MicrosoftDocs/win32/desktop-src/Controls/tvm-showinfotip.md

 - Commctrl.h
 api_type:
 - HeaderDef
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # TVM\_SHOWINFOTIP message

 Shows the infotip for a specified item in a tree-view control.
-You can send this message explicitly or by using the [**TreeView\_ShowInfoTip**](treeview-showinfotip.md) macro..
+You can send this message explicitly or by using the [**TreeView\_ShowInfoTip**](/windows/win32/Commctrl/nf-commctrl-treeview_showinfotip?branch=master) macro..

 ## Parameters